 You could get nostalgic looking at old postcards of Schenna.
 In the fifties, it was still a dreamy farmer village with a couple of guest houses for the first holidaymakers.
 In some cases, you could even rent a room in a farmer’s house.
 Tourism was at its beginnings.
 However, year after year new friends arrived and with time Schenna became the small little holiday village not far away from Merano.

 One of the first people who understood the signs of a new era was mister Mair.
 He built the first bed and breakfast in "Schönna" – as it was spelled in those days.
-In these 50 years, lots of things changed.
+In these over 60 years, lots of things changed.
 Only one thing remained the same: our passion for our profession.

 What is it like to look back after 60 years, how does it feel?

 Mr. Mair sen. smiles.
 Sometimes, when his wife and himself walk over the site, they sometimes can't believe how everything has developed.
 "We were really lucky, with regard to health and everything.
 But I have to say that you have to react quickly when the situation arises."
 In the beginning, we had a site of 8,600 ft².
 Today, the site comprises almost one hectare.
 But one wish remains: "I wish that my children get on well together and continue what we have built up."